Taiwan Travel Journal 2024.05.15 台灣旅行日記 (劍潭山步道, 北藝中心, 士林夜市)

 Mount Guanyin 觀音山

 I saw the triangulation point on the mountain and took the opportunity to research what it was.
-The triangulation point serves as the base reference for cartographic mapping.
+A triangulation point serves as a base reference for cartographic mapping.
 Surveyors carefully select prominent mountain peaks as measurement points.
-They then measure the azimuth angles between multiple points and calculate the straight-line distances (known as side lengths) connecting these points.
-By determining the coordinates of these side lengths and establishing the flat positions of various points, they proceed to measure the altitudes of these points.
+They then measure the azimuth angles between multiple points and calculate the straight-line distances (known as side lengths) connecting them.
+By determining the coordinates of these side lengths and establishing the horizontal positions of various points, they can then measure the altitudes.
 This precise process is known as triangulation.
-The fixed foundation stone, buried at the designated measurement point, becomes the triangulation point.
-These points are typically constructed from durable materials, such as granite.
-In Taiwan, mountains are categorized into different orders based on their side lengths: First Order: Average side length of approximately 45 kilometers.
-Second Order: Average side length of around 8 kilometers.
-Third Order: Average side length of about 4 kilometers.
-Fourth Order: Average side length of approximately 2 kilometers.
-As a result, the viewing experience varies: First-order mountain tops: Offer the most expansive vistas.
-Second-order views: Rank second in terms of panoramic scenery.
-Third-order views: Provide satisfactory perspectives.
-Fourth-order views: Tend to be less impressive.
-Interestingly, atop Jiantan Mountain, there exists a second-order triangular point foundation stone, numbered 1064.

 過了三角點,往「老地方觀機平台」的方向走,一路繼續欣賞風景。